The Nancy and Douglas Abbey MRED+D: Frequently Asked Questions

 Can I apply for fall or spring admission?

-Are there concurrent degree or dual degree programs with the MRED+D?
+Are there concurrent degree or dual degree programs with the Abbey MRED+D?

 How many students will be enrolled?

-We expect to welcome a cohort of about 25 students for the next upcoming MRED+D class.
+We expect to welcome a cohort of about 35-45 students for the next Abbey MRED+D class.

-What type of quantitative background should MRED+D applicants have before starting the program?
+What type of quantitative background should Abbey MRED+D applicants have before starting the program?

-How many hours do MRED+D students spend on the program?
+How many hours do Abbey MRED+D students spend on the program?

-The MRED+D program is a full-time on-campus program.
-Students can expect to dedicate full-time to the program during the 6-week summer term with a rigorous load of coursework.
-During the fall and spring terms, students can expect to spend a minimum of 12 hours of in-class time per week and a minimum of 24 hours per week of work outside the classroom.
-In the case of a semester that includes a studio, students should anticipate more hours in class since studio courses involve extensive on-site studio work.
+The Abbey MRED+D program is a full-time on-campus program.
+Students can expect to dedicate full-time to the program during the 12-week summer term with a rigorous load of coursework - this includes 18 hours per week of class time plus 36 hours of outside class work.
+During the fall and spring terms, students can expect to spend a minimum of 12-16 hours of in-class time per week and a minimum of 24-32 hours per week of work outside the classroom.
+In the case of a semester that includes a studio, students should anticipate more hours in class since studio courses involve extensive studio work.
+The Abbey MRED+D usually does not run classes one day per week, often Fridays or Mondays.

 Can students give special attention to a specific aspect of real estate?